Star Stories, part 8: Our Clans Among the Stars, chapter 1

 The star stories of the Anishinaabeg Peoples are part of this complex system of spiritual philosophies and beliefs.
 Anangoog, the stars and planets, have always been regarded as our oldest relatives.
 Anang Gikendaasowin, knowledge of the stars and other celestial bodies, is found in many aspects of our culture; it particularly relates to our knowledge of aandakiiwinan (seasonal changes), nandawenjige and maamawinige (hunting and gathering activities), manidookewinan (our ceremonies), and - last but not least - our aadizookewin (storytelling).

-Some of our spiritual leaders alive today are astronomers who still possess special anang gikendaasowin that our ancestors passed on to them; these specialists, anangoog maamiikwaabanjigewininiwag or “star gazers,” still use this ancient knowledge to help guide the day-to-day affairs of their communities.
-Priviliged in this area are particularly the Waabanoowinniwag, "The Men of the Dawn," members of the Waabanoowiwin, a secretive Lodge that mainly practices its age-old rituals and ceremonies under cover of the night.
+Some of our spiritual leaders alive today are astronomers who still possess special anang gikendaasowin that our ancestors passed on to them; these specialists, anangoog maamiikwaabanjigedjig or anangoog gekenimaadjig (“star gazers”), still use this ancient knowledge to help guide the day-to-day affairs of their communities.
+Priviliged in this area are particularly the Waabanoowiwinininiwag, "The Men of the Dawn," members of the Waabanoowiwin, a secretive Lodge that mainly practices its age-old rituals and ceremonies under cover of the night.
 Much of their knowledge of the Sky Beings is sacred in nature and is used only under special circumstances associated with certain spiritual matters – which are never to be discussed in writing, or shared with those who aren’t members of the Lodge.

 At the very base of the concept of inawendin lies the traditional izhinamowin (belief or worldview) that our world basically consists of two interrelated realms: a below-realm (the earth’s material world, including the lakes and the underworld of the lakes) and an above-realm (the star-sky-spirit world) and that every person in her of his life must strive to, either in ceremony or everyday life, acknowledge this relationship.
 Each person on earth was born in a doodem/clan whose origin lay in the above-realm; it was to the same clan she or he returned after death.